 Paying down the principal vs. refinancing

-You’re ready for a loan with a shorter term.
+You want a loan with a shorter term

 Which strategy is right for you?

-Some lenders won’t let you pay down the principal, so refinancing to a loan with better terms may be the only way to pay off the car loan early.
-You could use our auto refinance calculator to see if refinancing is right for you.
+Some lenders don’t allow you to pay down the principal, so refinancing to a loan with better terms may be the only way to pay off the car loan ahead of schedule.
+Use an auto refinance calculator to see if refinancing will accomplish your goals.

-If you have a simple interest auto loan without prepayment penalties and your lender will let you pay down the principal, it may make sense to stick with your current loan and work toward paying it off early.
+If you have a simple interest loan without prepayment penalties and the lender will let you pay down the principal, it may make sense to keep your current loan and work toward paying it off early.